Dindigul: Etymology

-The city's name comes from a portmanteau of the Tamil words Thindu "pillow" and kal rock and refers to the bare hill located in the city.
+The city's name comes from a portmanteau of the Tamil words Thindu "pillow" and kal "rock" and refers to the bare hill located in the city.
 The Śaiva poet Tirunāvukkarasar visited the city and noted it in his Tevaram.
 Dindigul was mentioned in poet Palupatai sokkanathar's book Padmagiri Nadhar Thenral Vidu thudhu.
 This was later stated by U. V. Swaminatha Iyer (1855-1942) in his foreword to the above book.
 He also mentions that Dindigul was originally called Thindicharam.

 History

 The history of Dindigul is centered around the Dindigul Fort, located on a small rock hill near the city.
 Dindigul was on the border of the moovendars of ancient Tamilakam, the Pandyas, Cheras and Cholas.
 The Chera king Dharmabalan is believed to have built the temples of Abirami and Padmagirinathar.
 The ancient Tamil book, Silappathikaram records the city as the northern border of the Pandya kingdom whose capital was Madurai.
-Historian Strabo mentions about the city in his 20 A.D. work and Pillni, the great historian of the time described the Pandya king in his works.
+Historian Strabo mentions about the city in his 20 A.D. work and Pliny, the great historian of the time described the Pandya king in his works.

 During the 1st century CE, the Chola king Karikal Cholan captured the Pandya kingdom and Dindigul came under Chola rule.
 During the sixth century, the Pallavas took over Dindigul along with most of southern India, and was ruled by them until 8th century CE when the Cholas retook it.
 During the Delhi Sultanate's raids into southern India, Dindigul was not attacked, and later that century the city became part of the Vijayanagara Empire.
 The commander of the Vijayanagara army Kampanna Udayar played an important role in the war in capturing Madurai which was under the Madurai Sultanate.
 In 1559 Nayaks became powerful and their territory bordered with Dindigul in the north.
 After the death of king Viswanatha Nayak in 1563, Muthukrisna Nayakka became the king of a kingdom in 1602 A.D who built the strong hill fort in 1605 A.D.
 He also built a fort at the bottom of the hill.
 Muthuveerappa Nayak and Thirumalai Nayak followed Muthukrishna Nayak.
 Dindigul came to prominence once again during Nayaks rule of Madurai under Thirumalai Nayak.
 After his immediate unsuccessful successors, Rani Mangammal became the ruler of the region who ruled efficiently.